kchapelier/node-datafilter/README.md

 ### dataFilter.clear();

 Remove all the conditions previously added to the filter.
-This function is chainable.
+This method is chainable.

 ### dataFilter.remove(field [, operator [, value]]);

 Remove all the conditions previously added to the filter matching the criteria.
-This function is chainable.
+This method is chainable.

 Options :